Photography

 Andy and I were inseparable.
 We did covert chemistry experiments in my bedroom, making a mess of the rug and the bedroom walls.
 I loved physics and chemistry.
 We took apart discarded electronics and built new things with them.
 I remember one time, we built a radio transmitter.
 I insisted on hooking it up to the television antenna.
 We had fun broadcasting our ramblings on the airwaves.
 Dad was not amused.

-I saved up my birthday monies and bought another 100-litre tank to breed guppies and platys.
+I saved up my birthday money and bought another 100-litre tank to breed guppies and platys.
 I wanted to see what wild combinations I could produce.
-I wanted to know if I could do it successfully.
+Could I do it successfully?
 We created all sorts of fun combinations of these fish.
 Other than curiosity, there was no point in breeding tropical fish.
 We lived on a tropical island with lots of "free" fish to be caught from nearby streams.
 It was a fun challenge.

-From seeing it in magazines or family albums, we are used to how 35mm film looks.
+We are used to how 35mm film looks from seeing it in magazines or family albums.
 We have cultural emotions and memories associated with 35mm film.
 At some point, all these people, including myself, will die, and only weirdos will make inane statements like “I like the aesthetics of film”.
-Sometimes I like to fish, and sometimes, I like chicken, but in 50 years, when vegans rule the world, that statement will seem quaint.
+Sometimes, I like to fish, and sometimes, I like chicken, but in 50 years, when vegans rule the world, that statement will seem quaint.

 I use 35mm film because it reminds me of the 1970s when I was ten.
 Dad would pile us into his white Volkswagen Beetle for a road trip around the mountains of St. Vincent or to the beach.
 He always took photos using his Asahi Optical Co.
 Pentax Spotmatic II.
 Or when my uncle, Dad’s brother, would host his yearly “cookout” with all the family.
 He would break out his slide projector, and we would go through the family photos, laugh, and have fun.